Business protection – Partnership and sole trader business loan protection

 Since the plan will have been taken out to protect the capital of the business, it wouldn’t meet the ‘wholly and exclusively’ test under section 34 ITTOIA 2005, which means it’s unlikely that tax relief will be given on premiums.

 Where the cover is designed to repay a partnership loan, usually the partners concerned take out own Life Cover and place it under a business trust for the other business partners.
-In the event of a claim, they would receive benefits from the trust and then pay their share of the money into the business to pay off the debt.
-If the partnership is in Scotland or is a limited liability partnership, the partnership itself can be the owner of the plan if the loan is in the name of the business.
+In the event of a claim, they would receive benefits from the trust and then introduce these funds by way of a loan to the business to pay off the debt.

 In the case of a sole trader, loan protection would be taken out on their own life and placed into trust for their family to pay off the outstanding loan on death.